Pabau GO app

 • Online booking experience: Patients find the booking interface accessible, including older users who are not comfortable with complex digital interfaces.

 • Customer support: Support responsiveness is a recurring positive across review platforms.
-Users report prompt resolution times that minimise operational disruption.
+Users report prompt resolution times that minimize operational disruption, backed by free live chat.

 • Clinical note quality: Templates, body charts, draft functionality, and pinned notes give clinicians structured flexibility in how they document visits.